jdingel/econ35101/readme.md

 #### Week 7: Models of agglomeration

+-   Glaeser, Edward L., and Joshua D. Gottlieb.
+2009. "[The Wealth of Cities: Agglomeration Economies and Spatial Equilibrium in the United States](https://www.aeaweb.org/articles?id=10.1257/jel.47.4.983)." *Journal of Economic Literature*, 47 (4): 983-1028.

 -   Henderson, J.V.
 1974. "[The Sizes and Types of
     Cities](http://www.jstor.org.proxy.uchicago.edu/stable/1813316)."
     *American Economic Review*, 64(4): 640-656.